-In the early days of cryptocurrency, crypto users who wanted to use their digital assets to pay for goods and services would have to convert them manually to fiat through third-party platforms and exchanges.
+In the early days of cryptocurrency, crypto users who wanted to use their digital assets to pay for goods and services would have to convert their crypto manually to fiat through third-party platforms and exchanges.
 This cumbersome process relies on exchanges and ACH transfers that take multiple business days and are a hassle for crypto users.
 Additionally, these transfers can be prohibitively expensive as more transactions means more fees.
 Crypto credit and debit cards are the crypto world’s first attempt to solve this problem.

 One of the earliest attempts at this was the Coinbase Shift card, which worked by deducting the value of the purchase from the user’s Bitcoin balance.
-The card was launched in the fourth quarter of 2015 and deducted the funds directly from the Coinbase user’s account based on the spot price of the cryptocurrency in real time.
-The card had a few issues and unfortunately ceased operations in April 2019.
+The card was launched in the fourth quarter of 2015 and deducted the funds directly from the Coinbase user’s account based on the spot price of the cryptocurrency in real-time.
+The card had a few issues and, unfortunately, ceased operations in April 2019.

 users mustThe crypto world often uses the term crypto credit card interchangeably for both crypto credit and debit cards.
 However, there is a stark difference between the two types of cards When you use a crypto debit card, the funds are drawn from your wallet or account.
 Many crypto debit cards are prepaid, which requires users to load money onto the card before being able to use it, similar to how you would load a Visa gift card or other pre-paid credit card.

 The number of crypto credit and debit cards on the market is expanding month after month.
 Here are a few of the most common crypto credit and debit cards that crypto users have embraced: